 Got cavities?
 It happens.
 Whether the cavities were something you could have prevented or you just have a history of bad teeth, you may need more extensive treatment than a simple filling.
-Dental crowns can be the perfect solution.
+Dental crowns in Utah can be the perfect solution.

 Dental crowns are often used for extensive dental decay, after root canals, and as the cap for dental implants.
 As you get older, your teeth often need a little more support.
 When you come to Genesis Dental for your treatment, you can expect a high quality crown that’s built for you and made to last.

 Other dental offices may use certain technology to create a crown on the same day, however, we’ve found that those crowns have a tendency to break.
 That’s why when we diagnose a dental crown in Utah, we take an impression of your tooth and send it to a lab to create a custom crown designed for your mouth.

 These custom crowns make it possible to keep as much of your natural tooth as possible, while still providing the support and fit that you need to keep your bite strong.
 With our crowns, you don’t have to worry about breaking your new tooth.
 You can eat or drink whatever you’d like.

 While this creates a wait time between the temporary crown and permanent crown, we believe it’s the best option to restore your teeth for years to come.
 Our dental crowns can last for over a decade with proper care.